Many Christians think honor and shame are simply subjective categories. The Bible disagrees.

 What do we do with these observations?

 Do some further reading on the subject.
-A number of resources have come out recently that appeal to different audience; some are introductory, some go deeper into theological debates.
+A number of resources have come out recently that appeal to different audiences; some are introductory, some go deeper into theological debates.
 On my blog, various posts and resources can help.

 Also, here are a few books to start with: